Majjhima Nikāya 36

 So sukhāya vedanāya phuṭṭho samāno sukhasārāgī ca hoti sukhasārāgitañca āpajjati.

-When they experience pleasant feeling they become full of lust for it.
+When they experience a pleasant feeling they become full of lust for it.

 Tassa sā sukhā vedanā nirujjhati.